1935 Chester Racer Flying Model Plans

 also includes hints and tips to make your finished model an item to

 be proud of.
-The plans include the details for a scale propeller for
+The plans not only include instructions for printing FULL SIZE plans on ANY size paper, but the details for a scale propeller for

 display, and a flying propeller for... well ... flying!